robert-laws/2021-learning-path/javascript/collections.md

 #### Methods to iterate over a Map object

-The `Map` object also has several different ways to iterate over the Map object, its keys, and/or values either through methods available with the Map object or by using the `for..of` loop.
+The `Map` object also has several different ways to iterate.
+It can iterator over its keys and/or values through the Map object methods or by using the `for..of` or `forEach` loops.

 - keys() - returns an iterator object that contains the keys for each item.

 - values() - returns an iterator object that contains the values for each item.

-- entries() - returns an iterator object that contains the array of [key, value] for each element of the map object.
+- entries() - returns an iterator object that contains the array of [key, value] for each element of the `Map` object.

 ```javascript
 let employee = new Map();